-One of the best things to do in Surrey with toddlers is visit Bocketts Farm in Fetcham, near Leatherhead.
+One of the best places to visit in Surrey with toddlers is Bocketts Farm in Fetcham, near Leatherhead.
 This award-winning farm is a favourite with pre-schoolers, as kids can get up close and personal with the farm animals.
 They have goats, llamas, lambs and small animals such as rabbits.

 Bocketts Farm is a perfect day out for little children, as they can pet and feed the animals.
 There is also a soft play and outdoor playground, with sandpits and a maze.
 And, of course, the highlight of any visit to Bocketts Farm is the pig race!

-Another perfect child-friendly day out in Surrey for animal encounters is Godstone Farm, which is just east of Reigate.
+Another perfect child-friendly day out in Surrey for animal encounters is Godstone Farm, just east of Reigate.
 It’s another fabulous place for young children to see and interact with farm animals.

-Did you know that their animals range from llamas, alpacas and horses, sheep, goats, pigs through to reptiles.
-They also have other small animals such as rabbits, guinea pigs and chinchillas, so it’s a perfect place for children.
+Did you know that their animals range from llamas, alpacas and horses, sheep, goats, pigs through to reptiles?
+They also have other small animals such as rabbits, guinea pigs and chinchillas, so it’s ideal for little children.
 If you go in the summer, you can see the pigs compete in their very own hogstacle race!

 As well as over 500 animals, Godstone Farm has an indoor play barn and extensive outside play facilities.
 It really is great for a family day out in Surrey, whatever the weather.